If you’ve played Counter-Strike, you’ve dabbled in Quake, or you’ve tried Apex Legends out for size, you should be at home with bunny hopping.

 The momentum you gain from bunny hopping on the spot is barely worth mentioning in VALORANT.
 But in certain scenarios, it can be worth taking into consideration.

-If you’re trying to move around the map as fast as possible and get to a bombsite before your enemy, you should avoid bunny hopping altogether.
+If you want to move around the map as fast as possible and get to a spike site before your enemy, you should avoid bunny hopping altogether.
 It might even slow you down if you make a sloppy mistake.

-But if you want to brute force your way through a Brimstone Incendiary, a Phoenix Hot Hands, or a Viper Snakebite, bunny hopping could save you a few extra seconds.
-If you time your bunny hops correctly, you should even avoid taking damage.
+If you want to brute force your way through a Brimstone Incendiary, a Phoenix Hot Hands, or a Viper Snakebite, though, bunny hopping could save you a few extra seconds.
+When performed correctly, you should even avoid taking damage.

 Which agent is the best for bunny hopping?